tomnitschke/gristwidgets/docxtemplater/README.md

 The following columns may be mapped optionally:
 * "Use Angular Parser?": Bool column determining whether to enable the [Angular parser](https://docxtemplater.com/docs/angular-parse/) for advanced placeholder expressions or not.
 The default is True.
+* "Use Image Module?": Bool column determining whether to enable the [image module](https://github.com/pwndoc/docxtemplater-image-module-pwndoc).
+It enables you to use placeholders like '{%some_image}' that insert images either from your Grist attachments or from an external URL.
+The default is True.
 * "Custom Delimiter: Start": Text column defining the starting/opening delimiter for placeholders.
 The default is `{`.
 (Note that if this is mapped but empty, the default will be used.)
 * "Custom Delimiter: End": Text column defining the ending/closing delimiter for placeholders.
 The default is `}`.
 (Note that if this is mapped but empty, the default will be used.)

 Additional notes:
 * Any placeholders in the template document that aren't in the "Placeholder Data" dictionary (see above) won't be touched and will appear unchanged in the document.
 * Placeholders that are known but for which the current value is 'None' will be replaced by nothing in the document.
+* Inserting images requires the image module to be enabled, see above.
+Use tags like '{%some_image}' to insert an image, where 'some_image' is the name of a column that holds a) an ID number for a Grist attachment (see below for how to get one) or b) a URL to an external image (in that case however, beware CORS!).

 ## Creating a placeholder-to-value mapping from a Grist record